Facebook Statistics: A View From the Top of the Online Heap

 DataProt is supported by its audience.
 When you buy through links on our site, we may earn a commission.
 This, however, does not influence the evaluations in our reviews.
 Learn More.

 Facebook is not the first community to dominate the online world.
-Before Facebook there was Friendster.
-MySpace.
-America Online.
-CompuServe.
+Before Facebook, there was: Friendster, MySpace, America Online, CompuServe.
 If the history of the internet has taught us anything, it is that even the most popular online communities don’t last forever.

 Key Facebook Statistics

-- The average cost-per-click on Facebook is $1.86.
+- The average cost-per-click on Facebook is $0.44.
+(Revealbot)

-- Facebook’s annual ad revenue is expected to reach $94.7 billion by 2021.
+- Facebook’s annual ad revenue was expected to reach $115 billion by 2021.
+(Statista)

 - Visual content is 40 times more likely to be shared.
+(Gitnux)

 - Nearly half of Americans rely on Facebook as a primary news source.
+(Pew Research Center)

 Facebook Usage Statistics